Redless/jekyll-now/_posts/2021-6-20-memorizing-a-deck-of-cards.md

 ## Why?

 This skill is mostly useless and after the novelty of doing it like five times without looking at my sheet I got bored of it and haven't done it in like 3 months.
 If I did it again I would make a new cheat sheet and associations based on something easier to memorize, maybe an ordered category since the hearts were so much faster than the other suits.
 I think it would be fucking sick and make me look like a genius if I just happened to memorize a complicated card order when I was randomly playing a cardgame in a social setting, so that's the main reason I would ever practice this skill.
 But I'm never going to play a cardgame unless someone forces me to so I probably never will.

+The memory palace by itself is extremely useful, though.
+If I take 15 seconds to conjure up a vivid image that represents whatever I was thinking about, it's just as good as writing a note to myself.
+This is an extremely powerful life hack so far.